felipetovarhenao/bellplay/website/docs/faq.md

 ### Do I need to know Max to use _bellplay~_?

-No. While _bellplay~_ is built on Max, you don’t need to use patching or understand Max internals.
+No. While _bellplay~_ is built on Max, you don’t need to use patching or understand Max to use _bellplay~_.
 The entire user interaction is script-based, via the `bell` language.
 A standalone app is available for macOS.
 On Windows, Max is required, but only as a runtime environment.

 ---